George Butler (filmmaker): Career

 After completing his M.A. degree, Butler worked as a reporter for Newsweek.
 Objecting to the Vietnam War, he joined VISTA (the domestic Peace Corps) as a volunteer, working in the inner city of Detroit's North End, where he established a successful community newspaper, The Oakland Lion.
 The author of a number of books, Butler collaborated with David Thorne and former Secretary of State John Kerry on The New Soldier (1971), a highly praised book about the Vietnam Veterans Against War.

 In 1972, a photo assignment for Life magazine to cover the Mr. Universe Championship inspired Butler to make a theatrical documentary on the subject of bodybuilding; this proved to be a challenging undertaking, as he had difficulty convincing potential investors that bodybuilders and their Austrian-accented star performer could hold the screen.
 The eventual movie Pumping Iron launched Arnold Schwarzenegger, put bodybuilding and the gym business on the map, and became a film classic.
 With Pumping Iron, George Butler established White Mountain Films, named for the White Mountains of New Hampshire, where he made his home.

 White Mountain Films has gone on to create some of the most commercially successful and critically acclaimed documentaries made.
 Butler's films have screened at festivals such as Sundance, Telluride, Toronto, Leningrad and Full Frame, and won honors ranging from National Board of Review Best Documentary of the Year (2001, The Endurance), IDA Best Documentary finalist (1990, In the Blood), the Whitney Biennial (2006, Going Upriver), National Academy of Science Best Science Film of the Year (2008, Roving Mars) to the Warner Prize for Best Director, Environmental Film Festival (2015, Tiger Tiger).

+A lifelong conservationist (The Lord God Bird, In the Blood), Butler created Tiger Tiger as both a feature documentary (completed in 2015) and an IMAX film (shown in 2024).
+Both versions followed world-renowned big-cat biologist Dr. Alan Rabinowitz as he traveled into the mangrove forests of the Sundarbans, searching for royal Bengal tigers—one of the world's largest remaining tiger populations.